LeifNode/D3D12-DDSTextureLoader/README.md

 # D3D12-DDSTextureLoader

+## No longer works due to updates to the DirectX 12 API that prevent this method of texture creation.
+## There is now official support for DirectX12 in [DirectXTex's DDSTextureLoader12](https://github.com/Microsoft/DirectXTex/tree/master/DDSTextureLoader)

 Light-weight runtime DDS file loader for Direct3D 12.

 Port of the Microsoft DDSTextureLoader to support the Direct3D 12 runtime.
 The original version for Direct3D 11 can be found at https://github.com/Microsoft/DirectXTex